bra1nDump/ai-task-vscode/docs/use-cases-and-direction.md

 - There's really no primitive to work with right now
 - Attracting a customer who would be willing to customize things is really hard.
 To interest someone in investing time into learning the pi because there is a learning curve always, they need to experience out of the box functionality and like it.
 The only reason they would like to script is because they really like the multi file editing or simply the approach I'm taking with the comments, VSCode integration with highlighting regions about to be edited

+# [Scripting / summarization / auto selection] Migrate from pnpm to npm
+- Update scripts
+- Update docs

+Is ai needed for this?